RupeshJenaa/steel-plant-suggestion-scheme/README.md

 ## 🚀 How to Run

-1. Start XAMPP and ensure MySQL is running.
+1. Start XAMPP and ensure MySQL and Apache is running.
 2. Import both `employee_db.sql` and `suggestion_db.sql` into MySQL.
 3. Configure database credentials in `application.properties`.
-4. Run the Spring Boot application.
-5. Open the `index.html` login page and test the system.
+4. Open the `index.html` login page and test the system.

 ## 👤 Author